sidiousvic/sidious.pizza/about.md

 ![A mountain in a desert city.](/assets/images/chihuahua.webp){ optimize width=800 fetchpriority="low" caption="Chihuahua, Chih.
 Mexico" }

-I was born in Chihuahua, in the north of Mexico.
-It's a very dry region where water and plants are scarce.
+I was born in Chihuahua, in the north of Mexico, a region where water and plants are scarce.
 It's the
 [birthplace of the burrito](https://en.wikipedia.org/wiki/Burrito#:~:text=Burritos%20are%20a%20traditional%20food%20of%20Ciudad%20Ju%C3%A1rez%2C%20a%20city%20bordering%20El%20Paso%2C%20Texas%2C%20in%20the%20northern%20Mexican%20state%20of%20Chihuahua%2C%20where%20people%20buy%20them%20at%20restaurants%20and%20roadside%20stands.%20Northern%20Mexican%20border%20towns%20like%20Villa%20Ahumada%20have%20an%20established%20reputation%20for%20serving%20burritos.), and one of the areas of highest scorpionism on the planet.

 ![A scorpion resting on dry earth.](/assets/images/scorpionism.webp){ optimize width=800 fetchpriority="low" caption="Your deadly neighborhood arachnid" }

-I'm very proud to be from the Mexican north.
-We are a hardworking, industrious, no-bullshit kind of people.
-There's still a sense of dignity and politeness that you can only find in small old towns these days.
+In the desert we are a hardworking, industrious, no-bullshit kind of people.
+We have a sense of dignity and politeness that you can only find in small old towns.

 <a name="misled-youth"></a>